 This article may contain compensated links.
 See our full disclosure here

-This week we are taking a trip to somewhere that has captured the imaginations of so many over the centuries.
-It is the lost city of Pompeii, destroyed by the volcano Mount Vesuvius in 79AD.
+Pompeii is somewhere that has captured the imaginations of so many over the centuries.
+The lost city of Pompeii was destroyed by the volcano Mount Vesuvius in 79AD.
 The original (official) excavations of Pompeii began in the 1700s, but this was just the start of the story and today technology and history are combining to help expand our understanding of how people lived in the first century AD and what happened when Vesuvius exploded.